DenLilleMand/gildedrose/README.md

 ### 6. Convert your pipeline

-In pipeline, we like ´stages´ as they give us the ability to see where in the process things are going wrong.
+In pipeline, we like `stages` as they give us the ability to see where in the process things are going wrong.
 So take a look at your old build script and transfer the things you did there to the jenkins script.

 If you cant remember the syntax for creating states, then here is the hello world example of it: